Social media marketing can help boost your sales, attract more customers, and beat your competitors. Here are 6 of the

-It puts you on the same level as over half of the world’s population – giving you the freedom to tell them about your brand.
+Social media marketing puts you in front of over half of the world’s population – giving you the freedom to tell them about your brand and their benefits.

 But, like any project, the results you achieve will only be as good as the effort you put in.
 Flowers don’t bloom from a seed that hasn’t been given any water.

 Knowing how your customers behave and the times they’re most likely to interact with you is key: posting when they’re asleep or having them engage with your posts when you’re inactive is no good for your business.

 If you get the balance right, you can influence your customer’s activity every time they’re on social media and convince them to make a purchase.
 That’s an average of 144 minutes per day, or four and a half hours for the top 20% of smartphone users.